adamzimmermann/dustcollection/README.md

-# dustcollection
+# Dust Collection
-Automates the dust collection in my workshop with a Raspberry Pi
+Automates the dust collection in my workshop with a Raspberry Pi.